 Research utilizing proper reptile husbandry is encouraged in the same manner that all student-designed research is encouraged in the Department of Biological Sciences at BGSU.
 The Herpetarium is committed to the learning that comes from hands-on experience.

 How It All Got Started

-Dr. Eileen Underwood holds a PhD from Indiana University in Molecular, Cell, and Developmental Biology.
+The Herpetarium was started by Dr. Eileen Underwood, professor emerita in Biology.
 After 25 years of genetic research with fruit flies, she made the decision to research life on a less microscopic level and started the BGSU Herpetarium in 1997 after keeping reptiles in her home.

 Inside the Lab